Anti-Barney humor: Legal issues

 Lyons Partnership, owners of the intellectual property rights to Barney & Friends, claimed that some Barney spoofs that employed photos of the character or parody sound files represented trademark and copyright infringement.
 Lyons' lawyers subsequently demanded that such material be removed from the Internet.
-Some site owners complied after such threats, but American law establishes parody as a fair use defense against such infringement claims.
+Some site owners complied after such threats.

 Barney vs. The San Diego Chicken

 In 1994, comedy sketches of The San Diego Chicken during professional sporting events began to include scenes of the Chicken beating up a dinosaur character.
 Lyons Partnership began sending letters to Ted Giannoulas, who portrays the Chicken, demanding that he stop the alleged violation of Lyons' rights on the Barney character.